-Car Accident Claim Capped 2017?
+Car Accident Injury Claims Capped

 Nova Scotia has a cap for minor injuries sustained in car accidents.
 If you’ve been injured in a car accident, your compensation might be capped at a certain amount; however, other damages may not be.
 Consult a personal injury lawyer to know exactly what you are entitled to.